Karim-Sleiman/Statisticl-learning-LAB/README.md

 # 📊 Statistical Learning and Data Mining Project

+## Overview:
+This is the lab work that was done during my MAIA master in the statistical learning course.

 ## 🔍 Challenge 1 : Regression problem on a small feature map.

 ## ⚙️ Key Techniques Used